riyavsinha/marimo/README.md

 # Marimo Agents

-Marimo Agents is an experimental extension of Marimo that allows you to run notebooks with AI agents as first-class cells in your notebook.
+Marimo Agents is an experimental extension of Marimo pioneering **agentic notebooks**, allowing you to run notebooks with AI agents as first-class cells.

 To use it, you need to install the `marimo-agents` package: